myhdl/site-myhdl/start/whatitisnot.md

 Although the convertor in MyHDL is not a synthesis tool, it automates a number of tasks which are harder to do in Verilog or VHDL directly.

-Not an IP block library
+It is not an IP library
 =======================

 The term *IP* (Intellectual Property) is used in the context of hardware design